-Target Funding Grants – General Operating Support (GOS) range in value up to $60,000 and support non-profit organizations focused on the behavioral health needs of children, youth, and families in Bucks County, Pa.
+Target Funding Grants-General Operating Support (GOS) range in value up to $60,000 and support non-profit organizations focused on the behavioral health and human service needs of children, young adults, and their families in Bucks County, Pa.
 The initial GOS pilot program, completed in March 2020, was designed to give applicants flexibility to pursue their goals as they see fit, and to build a strong and sustainable infrastructure to provide programs and services that will have the greatest impact.
-Recipients must provide an annual status update and a final report.
+Recipients must provide a 12-month final report.

-- Non-profit organization (NPO) is a 501(c)(3) organization.
-Government agencies and public schools are not eligible.
+- Government agencies and public schools are not eligible.

 - Mission aligns with that of FCP.

-- In operation in Bucks County for 10 or more years.
+- Operating in Bucks County, Pa., for 10 or more years.

-- Awarded five or more grants from FCP (and completed all reports) OR awarded at least two FCP grants and served as a SYC host agency for at least three years.
+- Received five or more FCP grants (and completed all reports) OR received at least two FCP grants and served as a SYC host agency for at least three years.

 - Recognized by a licensing or certifying organization in their field.